 Bai Tu Long

-If you really want to get away from the regular tourist trail, you can opt to skip out on Halong Bay and head over to Bai Tu Long instead.
+If you’re wondering where to go in Vietnam and really want to get away from the regular tourist trail, you can opt to skip out on Halong Bay and head over to Bai Tu Long instead.
 Located North East of Halong Bay, this area can stretch up to 100km to the Chinese border.
 Similar in geographical features, you won’t be disappointed because you’ll see the same fantastic limestone karsts, minus the hoards of tourist boats.

 What to do: Swimming, kayaking, and lounging around some beaches and coves.
 According to some guides, a few of the larger islands also feature forest reserves sheltering rare species and if you’re lucky, you might even spot a dugong swimming around.